miura/APEER_MacroExtension/README.md

 ### Module_Specification.json

 For this reason, we list such keys of WFE variables in a file named "**Module_Specification.json**", that is saved in the root directory of each APEER module.
 This file specifies the name of required input and output variables.
-This file can be composed in the APEER Workspace using a wizard and be downloaded to local machine.
+This file can be composed in the APEER Workspace using a wizard and be downloaded to local machine ([see more details in the official documentation](https://docs.apeer.com/documentation/module-specification)).
 It needs to be checked locally in any case to do the local development.
 An example of this file is shown in below, copied from the [APEER example ImageJ macro](https://github.com/miura/APEER-IJMacro-Example).

 ```json